 Since 2007, Rich is a member of the Society for Human Resource Management (SHRM).
-He currently serves New York City SHRM as a Director, Orientation Committee Chair, and Co-Chairs the Career Planning & Professional Development Special Interest Group, as well as Holiday Party Planning Committee.
-Rich is American Management Association (AMA)-certified faculty and is also a Vistage-certified speaker.
+He currently serves New York City SHRM as The Voice of the Holiday Party.
+Dr. Atkins is certified American Management Association (AMA) faculty and is also a Vistage-certified speaker.

 Rich also presents frequently throughout the nation on the concept of MEDIA TERRORISM™.
 As a subject matter expert, he has made television appearances, and has been quoted in numerous newspaper and magazine articles.
 His doctoral dissertation on canine learning styles was the subject of an article titled “One Size Does Not Fit All” in the March 2006 issue of Dog Fancy Magazine

-Rich has had many travelogue articles published in BMW Owners News.
+Rich has had many travelogue and business articles published.
 He has interviewed and written about numerous celebrity personalities including Jay Leno, Billy Joel, Neil Peart, Matt Scannell, Jacob Slichter, Arnold McCuller, Kasim Sulton, Leland Sklar, Tony Levin, Jordan Rudess, Pat Mastelotto, Carl Palmer, and Steve Morse.

-Richard J Atkins lives in New York with his wife Patricia, children Ciara and Robert, and their dog, Roxy.
-The Atkins Family’s first dog, Casey was one of the pets used to provide comfort and solace to survivors at the Family Center for victims of the World Trade Center attack.
+Richard J Atkins lives in New York with his family, and Roxy, the official Spokesdog of Improving Communications.
+His family’s first dog, Casey was one of the pets used to provide comfort and solace to survivors at the Family Center for victims of the World Trade Center attack.

 Subscribe to the IC weekly newsletter for tips and advice on your communication skills!